nixworks/public/news/2010/06/3/README.md

 ##### Christian Wulff
 ### [Christian Wulff is nominated for President of Germany by Chancellor Angela Merkel. ](/news/2010/06/3/christian-wulff-is-nominated-for-president-of-germany-by-chancellor-angela-merkel.md)
-_Context: Christian Wulff, President of Germany, Angela Merkel, Chancellor_
+_Context: President of Germany, Angela Merkel, Chancellor, Christian Wulff_

 ##### Dawn Purvis
 ### [Dawn Purvis resigns as leader of the Progressive Unionist Party over the fatal shooting of Bobby Moffett. ](/news/2010/06/3/dawn-purvis-resigns-as-leader-of-the-progressive-unionist-party-over-the-fatal-shooting-of-bobby-moffett.md)